Funekyo/Ujiki/Documents/Basics of Zen Buddhism.md

 Apparently, it isn't. :)

+--

-Buddhism begins as an Indian ascetic's attempt to diagnose and end **duḥkha**.
+Buddhism begins as an Indian ascetic's attempt to diagnose and overcome **duḥkha**.
 That’s where consensus ends.

 The translation for *duḥkha* has ossified as “suffering”, though this definition is rightly contested.
 Its root image is Vedic: a misaligned chariot axle—signifying a rough, unstable ride.
 The implication is less about pain, and more about unreliability, structural friction, or unsatisfactoriness.